 Mango Day - July 22

-• Young mango trees have reddish-orange leaves that turn deep green as they mature.
+• Young mango leaves can appear reddish or bronze and gradually turn green as they mature.

-• Mango is the national fruit of both India and Pakistan, and the mango tree is the national tree of Bangladesh.
+• Mango is considered a national fruit in India and Pakistan, and the mango tree is the national tree of Bangladesh.

 Mango Day is observed annually on July 22.